 Image courtesy of Daniel Vallee.

-Going back to the 1930s, the early Seashore Trolley Museum members were in hope of acquiring the complete Arbutus from Mrs. Anthony, but when the early members returned home after serving in WW II, they found that the Arbutus had been scrapped.
+Going back to the 1930s, the early Seashore Trolley Museum members were hoping to acquire the complete Arbutus from Mrs. Anthony, but when the early members returned home after serving in WW II, they found that the Arbutus had been scrapped.
 The members then focused their attention on their second choice.
 To try and acquire the Narcissus.

 No. 10, Arbutus, on display as a memorial to Gertrude